Use this call to retrieve a list of things of a given type, optionally using search constraints.

 All field types

-or not text contains
+text contains or not text contains

 Use to test whether a text field contains a string, for text fields only.